adibzailan/file_copier/README.md

 - Fixed PyInstaller script to create a standalone executable
 - Improved status messages and UI for better synchronization tracking
 - Resolved issues with file copying at specified intervals

-### v1.2.0
-- Improved UI visibility and contrast
-- Updated status list to ensure text is clearly visible
-- Refined layout for better usability
-- Updated PyInstaller script for improved packaging
-- Added instructions for packaging the application in the README